Skip to content

 Curriculum

-In addition to the core coursework, students interested in developmental psychology should take the following courses.
-It is highly recommended that this sequence is completed by the end of the student’s second year unless one of the courses is not offered during that time frame.
+In addition to the core coursework, students interested in developmental psychology are required to take PSY 230 Developmental Psychology (4 units).
+It is highly recommended that this course is completed by the end of the student’s second year unless it is not offered during that time frame.

-- Development in the Family Context
+PSY 232: Development in the Family Context

-- Development of the Social Mind
+PSY 238: The Development of Social Mind

-- Developmental Cognitive Neuroscience
+PSY 284: Developmental Cognitive Neuroscience

 Exceptions and substitutions of transfer courses may be made with approval by the student's advisor and the developmental faculty.
 These courses should be an explicit part of the student’s coursework plan based on the department’s projected offerings/course schedule.